 There is a great deal of literature available in relation to the prevention of trips and falls at work.

 The department of Industrial Relations Workplace Health and Safety has published information suggesting that more than 13,000 Queensland workers are involved in a slip and fall incident at work which costs over $60 million dollars in workers compensation payments.
-We have acted in relation to numerous workplace accidents arising from slips and falls.
+Our Brisbane slip and fall injury lawyers have acted in relation to numerous workplace accidents as a result.
 The causes of these incidents are usually multiple and, can relate to contaminants lying on the floor including oil or water or an untidy workplace which obstacles are not easily identified.
 Another major factor is when lighting is poor or lack of ventilation causing dust to be in the air reducing visibility.

 In other cases, employers are simply too preoccupied with their business to remove obvious hazards such as leads that run across floors, and the installation of another power adapter would reduce the need for the lead.